tiagoporto/generator-swill-boilerplate/README.md

 * Concatenate And Minify Scripts
 * Analyze JavaScript with ESLint
 * Compile ES2015
-* Notifications when tasks have completed
+* Notify when tasks have completed
 * Monitors changes in the files and reload browser with BrowserSync
-* Javascript tests with Jasmine and Karma
+* Javascript tests with Jasmine & Karma
 * Build the project compressing HTML, CSS and JS.
 * Push the `build` folder to gh-pages branch